-Making the Numbers Work in Your Construction Business
+Making the Numbers Work

 $399.00 – $439.00

-Twelve hours with Michael Stone to strengthen and build your construction business.
+A 12-hour online class taught by Michael Stone to strengthen and build your construction business.
 Michael discusses the issues that cause most contractors to lose money.
 These are also the topics he deals with most often in his coaching and consulting.

 Learn the common sense information and get the hands-on support you need to run a financially profitable company, pay yourself a fair salary and take care of your family.

 Streaming video, you’ll have immediate access and can view as often as you want at your convenience.
 No expiration, no recurring charges.

 Michael’s books can be purchased with the class for only $20 each, a $15-$18 savings per book.
 (Choose either printed or eBooks in the US; eBooks to other countries.)

 Making the Numbers Work is a twelve-hour online class taught by Michael Stone to strengthen and build your construction business.
 Michael, author of the book Markup & Profit Revisited, discusses the issues that cause most contractors to lose money.
 These are also the topics he deals with most often in his coaching and consulting.
 This class is specifically for construction-related business owners.